Galmpton, Torbay: Environment

 The River Dart and its watercourses, including the Galmpton watercourse, are prone to flooding during heavy rainfall and in 1999 a man died in flooding in the village.
 Following this incident the Environment Agency approved a £500,000 flood defence scheme which all but eliminated the threat of heavy damage to the village.
 The Broadsands area is somewhat prone to coastal flooding.

 Culture, tourism and amenities

-Galmpton has a village shop, comprising a post office and general store, a butcher's and hairdressing salon.
-Community facilities include the Galmpton Institution village hall and the Galmpton Barn Chapel Hall, which support a variety of leisure, social and cultural activities; Congregational and Anglican chapels, two pubs and a GP surgery.
+Galmpton has a village shop, comprising a post office and general store and a butcher's.
+Community facilities include the Galmpton Institution village hall and the Galmpton Barn Chapel Hall, which support a variety of leisure, social and cultural activities; Congregational and Anglican chapels, two pubs, a riverside restaurant and a GP surgery.